ShubhiJain67/LeetCode/README.md

 LeetCode 1281 : Subtract the Product and Sum of Digits of an Integer (74_Easy)

+LeetCode 1282 : Group the People Given the Group Size They Belong To (98_Medium)

+LeetCode 1290 : Convert Binary Number in a Linked List to Integer (82_Easy)

 LeetCode 1295 : Find Numbers with Even Number of Digits (52_Easy)

 LeetCode 1304 : Find N Unique Integers Sum up to Zero (53_Easy)

 LeetCode 1310 : XOR Queries of a Subarray (52_Medium)

+LeetCode 1313 : Decompress Run-Length Encoded List (81_Easy)

 LeetCode 1342 : Number of Steps to Reduce a Number to Zero (34_Easy)